Updated March 12, 2023

 To keep within an acceptable negotiation margin, we advise you not to exceed your target sales price by more than 10%.

-If it's difficult to estimate the selling price of a piece of farmland, it's essential to understand the mechanisms that can increase or decrease its value.
+If it's difficult to estimate the value of a piece of farmland, it's essential to understand the mechanisms that increase or decrease its value.
 We hope to have provided you with the keys to understanding how to increase the value of a parcel of agricultural land.

-But in the final analysis, only a professional will be able to give you an independent valuation that takes account of the specific features of the local market.
+But in the final analysis, only a professional will be able to give you a complete and independent valuation that takes into account the specificities of the local market.